 2. Stand-alone Accounting Software is not built for industry-specific needs

 Stand-alone accounting software has a limited capability to track inventory for manufacturing and distribution businesses, relying on unwieldy third-party add-ons.
 While an ERP solution delivers genuine, feature-rich inventory management tools for manufacturers and distributors.
 With manufacturing ERP, you can proactively manage inventory to reduce stock carrying costs, make faster and more accurate decisions, and lower labor costs.
 Even better, ERP solutions seamlessly manage the entire shop floor execution system.
 An ERP solution also lets you manage BOMs, production planning, supply chain management, production resources, supply shipments, and much more.
 Whereas, accounting software doesn’t provide manufacturing management capabilities.

 3. Accounting Software and ERP solutions are not always GAAP compliant

 Many stand-alone accounting and ERP solutions, including some of the popular ones, are not GAAP compliant or make it difficult to comply with GAAP standards – a software flaw that many growing small and midsized companies can’t afford.
-You should always ask the vendor how their software can help you comply with GAAP standards, tax laws and financial regulations.
+You should always ask the vendor how their software can help you comply with GAAP standards, tax laws, and financial regulations.

 4. Accounting Software does not include sales or customer relationship management

 An ERP solution provides sales management and order processing.
 ERP solutions often have a seamless CRM module that lets you access updated contact information and see the history of previous communications.
-Whereas, stand-alone accounting software do not have these capabilities.
+Whereas, stand-alone accounting software does not have these capabilities.

 5. Accounting Software is limited in providing real-time data and mobility